caltechlibrary/newt/newt_yaml_syntax.md

 : (newtgenerator) uses this in the SQL generated for setting up Postgres+PostgREST

 port
-: (all) default is This port number the Newt web services uses to listen for request on localhost
+: (all) Port number to used for Newt web service running on localhost

 htdocs
 : (newtrouter) Directory that holds your application's static content